 Let’s talk about geothermal’ s unique ability to decarbonize energy and save humanity - 24/7.

-Born a few hours from the Wairakei geothermal field in New Zealand, Peter Tait is a California tech marketer turned renewable energy advocate.
-After a lifetime spent next to the geothermal community, he has joined the movement to advocate for geothermal energy as a long-term solution to the climate crisis
+Peter Tait is a California tech executive and marketer turned renewable energy advocate.
+After a lifetime spent next to the geothermal community, he has joined the movement to advocate for geothermal energy as a long-term solution to the climate crisis.

 If you like this article, join our newsletter because Peter Tait will be writing many more industry articles for Baseload Capital's newsletter.